benji300/joplin-note-tabs/README.md

 ## Features

 - Display selected note as tab
+- Pin note(s) to the tabs
+- Save pinned tabs permanently
+  - Stored in database (not synced with other devices!)
 - Remember last opened and unpinned note
-- Pin/Unpin note(s) to/from the tabs
 - Change position of tabs within the panel
   - Either via drag & drop or keyboard shortcuts (which have been assigned to the corresponding commands)
 - Toggle to-do state from tabs